huggingface/blog/chatbot-amd-gpu.md

 <https://github.com/oobabooga/GPTQ-for-LLaMa/blob/57a26292ed583528d9941e79915824c5af012279/quant_cuda_kernel.cu#L891>

 targets at A100 GPU and not compatible with ROCM5.4.3 HIPIFY toolkits.
-Please modify the kernel codes as follows.
-Do the same for VecQuant2MatMulKernelFaster, VecQuant3MatMulKernelFaster, VecQuant4MatMulKernelFaster kernels.
+It nees to be modified as follows.
+The same for VecQuant2MatMulKernelFaster, VecQuant3MatMulKernelFaster, VecQuant4MatMulKernelFaster kernels.

 <img src="assets/chatbot-amd-gpu/14.png" style="width: 100%; height: auto;">

+For convenience, All the modified codes are available in [Github Gist](https://gist.github.com/seungrokjung/110943b70503732c4a398607e1cbdd6c).